The Weekly Pushback

 Revolutionary Spaces

-America's history is intertwined with Old South.
-This week, Old South is donating $1,000 to Revolutionary Spaces, a nonprofit preserves the spaces and stories of the American struggle to create and sustain a free society, singularly evoked by Boston’s Old South Meeting House and Old State House.
+July 6, 2025 - America's history is intertwined with Old South.
+This week, Old South donated $1,000 to Revolutionary Spaces, a nonprofit preserves the spaces and stories of the American struggle to create and sustain a free society, singularly evoked by Boston’s Old South Meeting House and Old State House.

 Fenway Health

-Fenway Health was a pioneer in providing testing and care for individuals facing HIV in the 1980s.
+July 13, 2025 - Fenway Health was a pioneer in providing testing and care for individuals facing HIV in the 1980s.
 To this day, they have been on the cutting edge of research and care for the LGBTQ community across the world.
 Unfortunately, they have been targeted as a result.
 They have lost over $3M in federal funding since the beginning of the year and major research initiatives have had to close.
-As they grapple with challenges and next steps, Old South is donating $1,000 in solidarity with their continued good work.
+As they grapple with challenges and next steps, Old South donated $1,000 in solidarity with their continued good work.
 To learn more about their mission, history, and services, go to fenwayhealth.org.

 Casa Venezuela

-The reality of immigration detention has encroached into the daily lives of our neighbors and communities are being torn apart.
+July 20, 2025 - The reality of immigration detention has encroached into the daily lives of our neighbors and communities are being torn apart.
 With an unprecedented increase in ICE funding and loosened civil rights protections, it has never been more important for Old South to stand in solidarity with our neighbors.
-Old South is donating $5,000 this week to Casa Venezuela New England, a local nonprofit that Old South members have been supporting over the past several years.
-They are providing discounted services and support for immigrants applying for Asylum or other federal protection programs, given the expiration of TPS on September 10th.
+Old South donated $5,000 this week to Casa Venezuela New England, a local nonprofit that Old South members have been supporting over the past several years, as they are providing discounted services and support for immigrants applying for Asylum or other federal protection programs.
 To learn more or get involved, you can email member Margaret Sablove!

 Rosie's Place

-Rosie's Place was founded in 1974 with the support of Old South Members as the first shelter specifically for women.
+July 27, 2025 - Rosie's Place was founded in 1974 with the support of Old South Members as the first shelter specifically for women.
 Today they continue to do their essential work of providing day shelter, food, and other services to our most vulnerable community members.
-Old South is donating $1,000 to support their work.
+Old South donated $1,000 to support their work.
 To learn more or get involved, go to rosiesplace.org.
-You can also take a moment after church today to admire the monument next to Old South on Dartmouth St honoring this faith-fueled work

 Marcus Anthony Institute

-With cutbacks to youth job training programs and federal grant funding for low-income schools, it has never been more important to support our community nonprofits in the Boston area.
+August 10, 2025 - With cutbacks to youth job training programs and federal grant funding for low-income schools, it has never been more important to support our community nonprofits in the Boston area.
 The Marcus Anthony Institute provides job training, mentorship, and community connection.
-Old South is donating $1,000 to support the stipend for two students in their summer cohort.
-Go to https://www.maheii.org/ to learn more about their work
+Old South donated $1,000 to support the stipend for two students in their summer cohort.
+Go to https://www.maheii.org/ to learn more about their work.

 Castle of Our Skins